BrynjulvBrynjulvsen/kafka-workshop/exercises/1_producers_and_consumers.md

 | Basic consumer | [`basics/2_CreateConsumer.kt`](../src/exercises/kotlin/tasks/basics/2_CreateConsumer.kt) | Follow the pattern `subscribe(listOf(Constants.TOPIC_NAME))` → `poll(Duration.ofSeconds(1))` (waits up to one second) → process records → `commitSync()`.
 Auto-commit is disabled in the helper to make this explicit. | Produce a message, run the class, and ensure it prints the record.
 Rerun without new messages to confirm the committed offsets prevent duplicates. |
 | Long-running consumer | [`basics/3_LongRunningConsumer.kt`](../src/exercises/kotlin/tasks/basics/3_LongRunningConsumer.kt) | Keep the subscribe → poll → commit loop inside `while (true)` and log keys/values so you see live updates. | Let it run while you publish messages via the console producer; new records should appear immediately. |

 Need inspiration or to check your work?
-Suggested solutions sit under `src/exercises/kotlin/tasks/basics/suggestedSolutions/`—peek only after trying.
+Suggested solutions sit under `src/exercises/kotlin/tasks/basics/suggestedSolutions/` - peek only after trying.

 ## Next steps
-When you can reliably produce and consume data—both via CLI and code—you’re ready to explore how consumer groups coordinate work in [exercise 2](2_kafka-consumer-groups.md).
+When you can reliably produce and consume data - both via CLI and code - you’re ready to explore how consumer groups coordinate work in [exercise 2](2_kafka-consumer-groups.md).